+Build-to-Zone

-Build-to-Zone Α Minimum/maximum (feet) 0/10
+Minimum/maximum (feet) 0/10

-В Minimum percent of building in build-to-zone (%) 80
+Minimum percent of building in build-to-zone (%) 80

 Parking Setback

-С Minimum (feet) 30
+Minimum (feet) 30

-a.b.
-The required percentage specifies the amount of the front building facade that must be located in the build-to zone, based on the width of the front building facade divided by the width of the lot.
+b.
+The required percentage specifies the amount of the front building facade that must be located in the build-to zone, based on the width of the front building façade divided by the width of the lot.

-- of the building for the purpose of measuring compliance with build-to zone requirements, provided that: - (1) The area does not exceed one-third the length of the building face or 35 feet, whichever is less; and
+- c.
+Outdoor open space, plazas and outdoor dining areas are counted as part of the building for the purpose of measuring compliance with build-to zone requirements, provided that: - (1) The area does not exceed one-third the length of the building face or 35 feet, whichever is less; and